dmytro-zlobodukhov/python-keygen-cli/README.md

 ### Showing License Details

-To show details of a specific license:
+To show details of a specific license (or you can set `-o text` explicitly):
 ```
 ❯ kgsh licenses show --name "license1"